semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

         fmt.Println("Hello from v2!")
     }

-There is a Docker image created inside `.semaphore/p1.yml` that is stored in the caching server – the name of that Docker image will be the current value of `SEMAPHORE_PIPELINE_ARTEFACT_ID`.
+There is a Docker image created inside `.semaphore/p1.yml` that is stored in the Docker Registry – the name of that Docker image will be the current value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.

 In `.semaphore/p1.yml`, the value of `SEMAPHORE_PIPELINE_ID` is new.
 However, the value of `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` will be the value of the